Domingo Tibaduiza: Education

+Personal life

-Domingo Tibaduiza and his elite distance running brother Miguel spent many years in Reno, Nevada in the United States.
-Domingo coached at Galena High School, where his team included his family of three sons and a daughter.
+Domingo Tibaduiza and his elite distance running younger brother Miguel spent many years in Reno, Nevada, in the United States.
+Tibaduiza coached at Galena High School, where his team included his family of three sons and a daughter.
 Among them, the family name dominated distance race results in the area for decades, as the brothers advanced into Masters age divisions and the children excelled.

-For the 2012 London Olympics, he trained athletes in Tunja, Colombia.

-He is the uncle of Los Angeles based artist Ricky Amadour.
+He is also the uncle of Los Angeles–based artist Amadour.